 Actually those are the wrong words.
 What I learned was pubbing.
 To me, it is the act of visiting the pub with no intention in mind other than to be in one.
 It doesn’t matter who you meet or even what you drink, it is about being in this amazing public space that, even down to the chainiest of chain pubs, is unique from every other.
 I guess it is the quest for the perfect pub or at least the return to it.

 While unpacking myself in London I learned a lot in a very short time.
 You have to.
 Look at this metropolis as a whole and you are lost; just one face in the teeming millions.
-So in my head I split it into villages.
+It really is a vast and amazing city to live in though.
+It is no surprise to me at all that properties similar to what you can find on real estate websites like Space station are so popular.
+So, in my head I split London into villages.
 I looked at Camden Town (scuzzy, touristy, artsy) as unique to Kentish Town (polished, local, foodie).
 I looked at schizophrenic Notting hill as a world away from neighbouring Shepherd’s Bush, which knows exactly what it is.
 This framework of thinking – an emotional rather than geographical attachment to the capital’s places – uncovered one great phenomenon: pubs echo their surroundings.
 The village pub is not a village pub because it is in a village, but because it represents that village.
 That framework came to inspire our latest book, The London Craft Beer Guide.

 Most people come up with a book and pitch it until someone bites.
 We were in the unique situation that publisher pitched a book to us.
 Given the brief of writing a guide for craft beer drinkers in London, we could have phoned in a book full of opening times, taplists and web addresses then updated it once a year.
 We could have used PR info and press images to get as many pubs and breweries in as possible.
 Instead, with the reassuring backing of our publisher Ebury, we decided to make something more permanent – interviewing the owners, brewers, locals and regulars to get a snapshot of what it is like to drink in London today.